IBM/protect-webapp-using-runtime-container-security/README.md

   ![switchmode](./images/switch_mode.png)

-  If you change to `Protect`, then if any request which triggers the security event is detected, it will be blocked and the event will be recorded with Deny action.
+  If you change to `Protect`, then if any request which triggers the security event is detected, it will be blocked, and the event will be recorded with Deny action.

 ### 5. Trigger Security Events and Analyze the Alerts